Soccer on ESPN/ABC: Scottish Professional Football League

 ESPN acquires the rights of the Scottish Premiership started in October 2020.
 Every week, at least one match is airing on ESPN+ in English and Spanish.
 In addition, ESPN will also have coverage of select matches from the Scottish Championship, Scottish League Cup and Scottish Challenge Cup.
 Mark Donaldson and Steve Nicol commentate on high-profile matches.
 In July 2021, coverage was picked up by CBS Sports.

 UEFA competitions for national teams

 ESPN aired matches from the A-team, youth, and junior European Soccer Championships, UEFA Nations League, UEFA qualifying competitions, and UEFA friendlies.
 These matches were on all ESPN owned channels.
 These rights moved to Fox Sports after summer 2022.

 USMNT/USWNT

 ESPN/ABC have shared the rights for USMNT and USWNT matches with Fox Sports.
-For men's matches, Jon Champion and Taylor Twellman commentated the action with Sebastian Salazar serving as the host alongside Kasey Keller, Jermaine Jones, Alejandro Moreno, and Herculez Gomez.
+For men's matches, Ian Darke or Jon Champion and Taylor Twellman or Kasey Keller commentated the action with Sebastian Salazar serving as the host alongside Kasey Keller, Jermaine Jones, Alejandro Moreno, and Herculez Gomez.

 The women's matches were commentated by Ian Darke, Sebastian Salazar, Adrian Healey, or Glenn Davis alongside color commentator Julie Foudy.

-These rights have now moved to Warner Bros.
-Discovery Sports in 2022.
+These rights have now moved to TNT Sports in 2022.